Associate Professor of Muslim Studies

 Fax: (416) 585-4516

-Nevin Reda is Assistant Professor of Muslim Studies at Emmanuel College of Victoria University in the University of Toronto.
+Nevin Reda is Associate Professor of Muslim Studies at Emmanuel College of Victoria University in the University of Toronto.
 Her research is located in three areas: Qurʾanic studies, Islamic ethical-legal theory (uṣūl al-fiqh), and interreligious pedagogy.
 Her first and main specialization is Qurʾanic studies, often utilizing interdisciplinary insights from literary theory, Islamic spiritual care, and/or Biblical Hebrew language and literature, in which she has a master’s degree.
 She is most interested in examining questions related to the Qur’an’s structure and organization, an emerging area of research that she calls the poetics and hermeneutics of Qurʾanic narrative structure.
 Currently, she is examining Surat al-Anʿām and how it fits into the rest of the Qurʾan.
 In uṣūl al-fiqh, her main interests are in methodology and revising it in ways that are more egalitarian and equitable.
 She is currently working with Musawah on the new project, “Building Egalitarian Ethics and Jurisprudence of Muslim Marriages.”
 Her interest in interreligious pedagogy stems from her location at Emmanuel, and has taken her research in new and interesting directions.
 She is currently exploring the intersection between Christian practical theology and the Islamic theological disciplines.

 EMT 1851H Surat al-Baqara: An Introduction to the Quran